Subduction: Arc-trench complex

-The surface expression of subduction zones are arc-trench complexes.
+The surface expressions of subduction zones are arc-trench complexes.
 On the ocean side of the complex, where the subducting plate first approaches the subduction zone, there is often an outer trench high or outer trench swell.
 Here the plate shallows slightly before plunging downwards, as a consequence of the rigidity of the plate.
 The point where the slab begins to plunge downwards is marked by an oceanic trench.
 Oceanic trenches are the deepest parts of the ocean floor.

 Beyond the trench is the forearc portion of the overriding plate.
 Depending on sedimentation rates, the forearc may include an accretionary wedge of sediments scraped off the subducting slab and accreted to the overriding plate.
 However, not all arc-trench complexes have an accretionary wedge.
 Accretionary arcs have a well-developed forearc basin behind the accretionary wedge, while the forearc basin is poorly developed in non-accretionary arcs.

 Beyond the forearc basin, volcanoes are found in long chains called volcanic arcs.
 The subducting basalt and sediment are normally rich in hydrous minerals and clays.
 Additionally, large quantities of water are introduced into cracks and fractures created as the subducting slab bends downward.
 During the transition from basalt to eclogite, these hydrous materials break down, producing copious quantities of water, which at such great pressure and temperature exists as a supercritical fluid.
 The supercritical water, which is hot and more buoyant than the surrounding rock, rises into the overlying mantle, where it lowers the melting temperature of the mantle rock, generating magma via flux melting.
 The magmas, in turn, rise as diapirs because they are less dense than the rocks of the mantle.
 The mantle-derived magmas (which are initially basaltic in composition) can ultimately reach the Earth's surface, resulting in volcanic eruptions.
-The chemical composition of the erupting lava depends upon the degree to which the mantle-derived basalt interacts with (melts) of Earth's crust or undergoes fractional crystallization.
+The chemical composition of the erupting lava depends upon the degree to which the mantle-derived basalt interacts with (melts) Earth's crust or undergoes fractional crystallization.
 Arc volcanoes tend to produce dangerous eruptions because they are rich in water (from the slab and sediments) and tend to be extremely explosive.
 Krakatoa, Nevado del Ruiz, and Mount Vesuvius are all examples of arc volcanoes.
 Arcs are also associated with most ore deposits.

 Beyond the volcanic arc is a back-arc region whose character depends strongly on the angle of subduction of the subducting slab.
 Where this angle is shallow, the subducting slab drags the overlying continental crust partially with it, which produces a zone of shortening and crustal thickening in which there may be extensive folding and thrust faulting.
 If the angle of subduction steepens or rolls back, the upper plate lithosphere will be put in tension instead, often producing a back-arc basin.